DirectoryTree/LdapRecord-Docs/laravel/auth/laravel-jetstream.md

 When using Laravel Jetstream, LDAP error messages will now be displayed automatically to users.
-You do not need to configure or include the `ListensForLdapBindFailure` trait as you would using [Laravel UI](/docs/laravel/auth/laravel-ui/#displaying-ldap-error-messages).
+You do not need to configure or include the `ListensForLdapBindFailure` trait as you would using [Laravel UI](/docs/laravel/auth/laravel-ui/#displaying-ldap-error-messages) on the `LoginController`.

 ### Altering the Response

-Since this functionality now automatically registered, if you would like to modify how an error is handled, call the `setErrorHandler` method on the `BindFailureListener` class inside of your `AuthServiceProvider.php` file:
+Since this functionality is now automatically registered, if you would like to modify how an error is handled, call the `setErrorHandler` method on the `BindFailureListener` class inside of your `AuthServiceProvider.php` file: